Where to get vaccinated

 Where can my child get vaccinated?

 Your child can get vaccinated at your local health unit.
 Health units are also called public health units, community health centres, or primary care homes in some areas of B.C.
 Some family doctors and nurse practitioners also give vaccines.
-Pharmacists can vaccinate children who are five years of age and older.
+Pharmacists can vaccinate children who are 4 years of age and older.
+The exception to this is influenza (flu) which pharmacists can provide to children 2 and older by nasal spray.
 Services vary across B.C.

 It’s best to book your child’s appointment well in advance as clinics book up quickly.
 This helps to ensure your child is vaccinated on time.